 3. Remember to take care of yourself!

-Overall, the medicine rotation is a very important time for an MS3.
-This rotation often teaches MS3s the most and is a valuable learning experience if you remember to practice good time management, keep an open mind, and stick to your study plan!
+Overall, the internal medicine rotation is a very important time for an MS3.
+This rotation is a valuable learning experience if you remember to practice good time management, keep an open mind, and stick to your study plan!

 Looking for more internal medicine tips?
 Have a look at our Internal Medicine Dos and Don'ts.